It’s Beginning to Feel A Lot Like Christmas – The Magical Christmas Caroling Truck Is Almost Here!

 The Magical Christmas Caroling Truck tradition was born Christmas Eve 1984 after a recording session, when 12 of the musicians and engineers were inspired to decorate an old dump truck with some twinkle lights and go Christmas caroling.
 Equipped with their drums, bass, keyboard, a few microphones and a lot of holiday spirit, they caroled the entire evening.
 The response from the 10-mile route was overwhelming and every Christmas Eve since, the carolers and the Truck have made their appearance in the same neighborhoods.

-Donations - The Magical Christmas Truck is supported by all the people involved and the local community thru a local non-profit organization and all funds are directly used for the event expenses.
+Donations – The Magical Christmas Truck is supported by all the people involved and the local community thru a local non-profit organization and all funds are directly used for the event expenses.
 Donations are even accepted from most of all the carolers and applied directly towards the costs of the event.
 Each year the event has just about covered its expenses, thanks to the generous donations from those who support it.
-In the past they have had donations of lumber to build the float, Christmas lights, Christmas hats, small teddy bears to give away, cookies to give away, speakers, generators, sound systems, radios, musicians, and on and on.
+In the past we have had donations of lumber to build the float, Christmas lights, Christmas hats, small teddy bears to give away, cookies to give away, speakers, generators, sound systems, radios, musicians, and on and on.

 We think their description from their Facebook page sums up all the fun.